Burns club: 10) Irvine Burns Club

-Kilmarnock Number 'O' Burns Club
+11) Kilmarnock Number 'O' Burns Club

-This club records that it was instituted in 1808 at the Angel Inn and the first President was D. Campbell of Skerrington.
+This club records that it was instituted in 1808 at the Angel Inn and the first president was D. Campbell of Skerrington.
 The club had several periods of dormancy from 1814 to 1841, 1844, 1849 to 1855, 1871 to 1877 and during the wars years of 1915 to 1919.
 President Brown of the 'Burns Club of London' helped establish the Robert Burns World Federation in 1885 and acquired the distinction of 'Number 1' for his club, resulting in the Kilmarnock Burns Club having the 'Number 0' appellation conferred upon it at the first minuted meeting at Kilmarnock.
 Duncan McNaught was a member of the same group that set up what was to become the Robert Burns World Federation and was a president of the club.
+The club was once known as the 'Mother Club,' and was recorded as such in the second, 1893 issue, of the 'Burns Chronicle and Club Directory.'

-Burns Club of London - Number 1
+12) Burns Club of London - Number 1

-The Burns Club of London was founded in 1868 by Colin Rae Brown, a native of Greenock and a past President of the Greenock Burns Club.
+The Burns Club of London was founded in 1868 by Colin Rae Brown, a native of Greenock and a past president of the Greenock Burns Club.
 He was a wealthy newspaper proprietor and was closely involved in the establishment of the Robert Burns World Federation based in Kilmarnock and as a result the club acquired the distinction of being 'Number 1' on the Federations list and the Kilmarnock Burns Club responded by acquiring the appellation of 'Number 0'.
-The Club meets regularly at The Caledonian Club, Belgravia, London.
+The club meets regularly at The Caledonian Club, Belgravia, London.
 On 25 January, Members and guests meet to lay a wreath at the Burns monument on Embankment, London.
-Special celebrations are being planned for the club's 150th anniversary in 2018, including publication of the club's history by Past President, Dr Clark McGinn.
+Special celebrations are being planned for the club's 150th anniversary in 2018, including publication of the club's history by past president, Dr Clark McGinn.